 102-Acre Development Advocacy Sessions

-Now that the City of Sacramento has acquired the 102-acre site adjacent to the Job Corps property in Meadowview, and city staff have conducted an Opportunity and Constraints Analysis—presenting the findings to community members at various events throughout the summer of 2024 as part of the educational engagement efforts—Councilmember Mai Vang is committed to ensuring that the voices of the South Sacramento community remain central to the development process.
+Now that the City of Sacramento has acquired the 102-acre site adjacent to the Job Corps property in Meadowview, city staff completed an Opportunity and Constraints Analysis and presented their findings to community members at various events throughout the summer of 2024 as part of the educational engagement efforts.
+Councilmember Mai Vang remains committed to ensuring the voices of the South Sacramento community stay central to the development process.

-To continue this important work, she is hosting four additional advocacy sessions designed to educate, empower, and advocate for community involvement in shaping this vital area.
+To support this vision, she hosted four additional advocacy sessions focused on educating, empowering, and advocating for meaningful community involvement in shaping this vital area.

-These sessions are a critical opportunity for you to ensure your voice is heard and to help guide a development that truly reflects the needs, values, and aspirations of our diverse community.
-Join us in these sessions to contribute your ideas and ensure that the 102-acre site becomes a resource that benefits everyone in South Sacramento.
+These sessions provided a critical space for residents to be heard and to help guide a development that reflects the needs, values, and aspirations of our diverse community.
+Community input from these sessions will continue to inform the next phases of the 102-acre site’s future.

 COMPLETED Series of Advocacy Sessions: